pyne/pyne/docs/theorymanual/spatial_solvers.rst

 specifics lumped into the spatial weights, a standard WDD solver can be used to solve the per-cell AHOTN system of equations.
 Typically, the WDD relations Eq.
 2.48 are solved for the outflow face moments and substituted into the nodal balance relations Eq.
-2.23 which are then solved for the (Λ + 1) 3 unknown nodal flux moments (NEFD algorithm),"[Thesis p.37]
+2.23 which are then solved for the (Λ + 1) 3 unknown nodal flux moments (NEFD algorithm),"(1, p.37)

 *****************************
 DGFEM General Theory
 *****************************
 "The discontinuous Galerkin finite element method (DGFEM) uses identical polynomial test and trial function spaces that are typically substituted into the weak form and tested against all members of the test space to obtain a per-cell system of equations."
-[Thesis p.25]
+(1, p.25)

 There are three families of solvers under the general DGFEM label, linearly-discontinuous, lagrange and complete.
 The Lagrange family is more accurate, while the complete family excecutes faster.